Paradigm4/SciDB/README.md

+**NOTE**:

-(**NOTE**: This file is the Markdown used to generate the `README.pdf` at https://drive.google.com/drive/folders/1ns5l39SVS9OjJM8-ahHKgXOwguSFjjuo.
-This repo is used as a public space for filing scidb issues, though the [SciDB forum](http://forum.paradigm4.com/) is probably a better option for the same).
+- This file is the Markdown used to generate the `README.pdf` at https://drive.google.com/drive/folders/1ns5l39SVS9OjJM8-ahHKgXOwguSFjjuo.
+- This repo is used as a public space for filing scidb issues, though the [SciDB forum](http://forum.paradigm4.com/) is probably a better option for the same.

 # Links